Dizzy (Guilty Gear): Conception and design

-Introduced in Guilty Gear X as the game's final boss, Dizzy stands 5 ft 6 in (167 cm) tall, and is described as a woman with an "honest and pure heart" that hates conflict.
+Introduced in Guilty Gear X as the game's final boss, Dizzy stands tall, and is described as a woman with an "honest and pure heart" that hates conflict.
 Appearing as a girl in her teens, she has long blue hair fashioned into twintails behind her head, and bangs that frame her face.
 Dizzy's normal outfit consists of a black and white leather outfit that crisscrosses over her breasts while exposing her stomach, shoulders, and thighs.
 Black stockings cover her legs, while white boots cover her feet.
 Additionally, she has a long black tail, and matching yellow bows on her tail and the back of her head.
 She has two large feathered wings that protrude from her back, with the right one green and the left light blue.
 Called Necro and Undine, these wings act as independent defense units, able to transform into the semblance of a grim reaper and a woman respectively, and have independent personalities separate from Dizzy's.
 Meanwhile, her silhouette was meant to resemble that of Justice, the boss of the preceding game, in an effort to "make her look intimidating, no matter what."